What’s at Stake?

 Chapter 3.
 Five years of marine mammal and marine bird surveys

-Download the technical report on distribution and abundance estimates (about 5.0 MB): Predictive Marine Mammal Modeling for Queen Charlotte Basin, British Columbia
+Download the technical report on distribution and abundance estimates (about 5.0 MB): Predictive Marine Mammal Modeling for Queen Charlotte Basin, British Columbia (PDF)

 Marine mammal sightings maps (cetaceans, pinnipeds and sea otters)